Jedburgh Abbey

 1: Jedburgh Abbey is a beautiful ruin that’s fun to explore, especially for children.
 Ask the ticket office for a children’s fact-finding quiz when you enter.

-2: There’s a lot of information to discover in the HES centre exhibition.
+2: There’s a lot of information to discover in the visitor centre.
 Likewise, the information boards dotted around the site are full of fascinating snippets about the history of the abbey.

-3: Jedburgh and the surrounding Scottish Borders are jam-packed with picturesque walking trails.
-There are lots of downloadable routes that can be followed with an OS Maps subscription.
+3: Jedburgh and the surrounding area are jam-packed with picturesque walking trails.
+If you’d like to know which routes are best, I recommend getting an OS Maps subscription.

 Visiting Tips